sonuiitk/UrlShortner/README.md

 6. Implementation of logger.
 I have implemented the logger in this application but not logging anything through the code.

 7. Make the random id of constant length, may be 6-8 characters.
 But some things have to be taken care of before doing that.
 One is the string which we are using for hashing.

+8. Can use Spring framework for dependency injection.